Am I At Risk of Paying an Anti-Dumping Duty on My Import?

 The Anti-Dumping Commission has helpfully published the Dumping and Subsidy Manual, which attempts to inform parties about how the anti-dumping and countervailing system in Australia works.

-If you’ve got any further questions about what anti-dumping duties, feel free to contact one of our cargo specialists at International Cargo Express on 1300 227 461 or leave a comment below.
+If you’ve got any further questions about anti-dumping duties, feel free to contact one of our cargo specialists at International Cargo Express on 1300 227 461.Request A Quote